Funds: Advice from a lawyer

 • Media funds, film funds

-• Forests
+• forests

 • Aircraft funds

-Closed-end funds mean entrepreneurial participation
+Closed-end funds represent an entrepreneurial investment

-When the placed fund volume is then reached, and thus fully subscribed, the fund is closed.
+When the placed fund volume is reached, and thus fully subscribed, the fund is closed.
 Further subscriptions are then no longer permitted.

 The disadvantages of closed-end funds compared to open-end funds are that the shares can only be traded on a few marketplaces.